Document updated 12 Aug 2022 - Please read carefully

-This article describes the process Fencing North will use to select teams for the upcoming national secondary schools event.
+This article describes the process Fencing North will use to select teams for the upcoming National Secondary Schools Championship.
+2-4th Sept 2022

-The NZ National Secondary Schools Champs are being held in Christchurch on the 4th-6th of September 2020.
-For more information and the timetable, see the events page here.
+The NZ National Secondary Schools Champs are being held in Auckland on 2-4th September 2022.
+For more information and the timetable, see the event page HERE.

 Fencing North has called for team nominations from schools and clubs.
 The teams that can enter are as follows: